 If you have your other experiences or stories, feel free to send an email to Handspeak.
 Below is not an exhaustive list.

-Tapping her/his shoulder.. turning on/off the light.. stomping on the floor.. waving hands.. using an intermediary person.. if none of those work, throw something light-weigh..
+Tapping her/his shoulder.. turning on/off the light.. stomping on the floor.. waving hands.. using an intermediary person.. flashing a light.. seeing through a mirror or reflection.. if none of those work, throw something light..

 Modern days: light-flashing clock.. vibrating clock...
 Old days but may be still practiced: biological clock.. sunshine rays.. drinking a large glass of water before sleeping..